Becoming A Driver

 WHAT IS REQUIRED TO BECOME A CONTRACT DRIVER?

 You can not be younger then 25 years of age and you must have four years of related driving experience.
 Maximum age is 70 (call for more information).
 You must pass a Department of Transportation physical for a commercial driver (available from an occupational health clinic or regular physician).
 Drug screening is also required.
-You must have a driving record, which meets the approval of our insurance company (maximum of 2 tickets in the last 3 years, no DUI’s and no "at fault" accidents within the last 7 years) and your driver’s license must be of the appropriate classification to operate the equipment you are driving and / or towing.
+You must have a driving record, which meets the approval of our insurance company (maximum of 2 tickets in the last 3 years, no DUI’s and no "at fault" accidents) and your driver’s license must be of the appropriate classification to operate the equipment you are driving and / or towing.
 A class “A” CDL is preferred.
 You must have driving experience that includes the operation of large vehicles, such as travel trailers and fifth wheel travel trailers, motor homes or trucks.

 You should have a bank account with ATM card access and a Visa Card or MasterCard with enough credit limits to get you out of an emergency situation.
 We do not make loans or advances.